subhashsomarouthu/Netflix-Movies-and-TV-Shows-Clustering/README.md

 To execute this project and explore Netflix's content landscape, follow these steps:

-1.Open the Jupyter Notebook file named Netflix_Movies_and_Tv_shows_Clustering.ipynb.
+1.Open the Jupyter Notebook file named Netflix_Movies_and_Tv_Shows_Clustering.ipynb.

 2.Execute the notebook cell by cell to load and preprocess the data, perform exploratory data analysis, apply clustering algorithms, and visualize the results.